 - During pregnancy, the blood volume increases by 50%, to meet the increased blood flow requirement for the baby and you (9).

 - The milk ducts are completely developed during the second trimester of pregnancy.
-Your breasts may feel full, but the milk does not come out.
+Your breasts may feel big but the milk does not come out till delivery .

 - Is your husband experiencing any pregnancy symptoms such as cravings, morning sickness, and anxiety?
 Well, it is a real condition referred to as couvade syndrome or sympathetic pregnancy.

-- In Ancient Egypt, pregnant women would pee on barley and wheat.
-If they sprouted, pregnancy was confirmed.
-Old wives’ tales also say that if barley grew, a boy would be delivered, and if wheat sprouted, then it would be a girl.
+- In Ancient Egypt, it was believed that if a pregnant woman peed on barley and wheat and if they sprouted, pregnancy was confirmed.
+It was also said that if barley grew, it would be a boy, and if wheat sprouted, then it would be a girl.

 - Heard of pregnancy glow?
 That’s real!
-As the blood volume increases during pregnancy, and there is increased estrogen, pregnant women will have glowing skin and shiny hair.
+As the blood volume increases during pregnancy, and there is increased estrogen hormone, pregnant women will have glowing skin and shiny hair.